zeromicro/go-zero/core/mr/readme.md

 3. price service - query price attributes
 4. marketing service - query marketing properties

-If it is a serial call, the response time will increase linearly with the number of rpc calls, so we will generally change serial to parallel to optimize response time.
+If it is a serial call, the response time will increase linearly with the number of RPC calls, so we will generally change serial to parallel to optimize response time.

-Simple scenarios using `WaitGroup` can also meet the needs, but what if we need to check the data returned by the rpc call, data processing, data aggregation?
-The official go library does not have such a tool (CompleteFuture is provided in java), so we implemented an in-process data batching MapReduce concurrent tool based on the MapReduce architecture.
+Simple scenarios using `WaitGroup` can also meet the needs, but what if we need to check the data returned by the RPC call, data processing, data aggregation?
+The official go library does not have such a tool (CompletableFuture is provided in java), so we implemented an in-process data batching MapReduce concurrent tool based on the MapReduce architecture.

 ## Design ideas